 An increasing trend of accounts receivable might indicate that the company might be lowering its credit issuance restrictions to generate more sales which would affect the ratio of uncollectible debt and result in low earnings quality.
 The company could also be involved in channel stuffing which would make its revenues seems inflated.

-A. The ratio of cash flow from operations/net income is consistently > 1
+A. The ratio of cash flow from operations to net income is consistently > 1

-B. The ratio of cash flow from operations/net income is consistently = 1
+B. The ratio of cash flow from operations to net income is consistently = 1

-C. The ratio of cash flow from operations/net income is consistently < 1
+C. The ratio of cash flow from operations to net income is consistently < 1